W4H33D/PortSucker/PortSucker/ReadMe.md

 ------
 ## Description:

-Port Sucker is an Port Scanning Tool That will use to find open port of the target system/computer.
+Port Sucker is a Port Scanning Tool That will use to find open port of the target system/computer.
 This is a fast Port Scanning tool that will show you all open port as soon as posible.
-The time depends on the target system how far they are the longer the distance the loger they take time to scan open ports.
+The time depends on the target system distance and connection speed but they will provide you best result as they can

 ## Installation